yarhm0962/dump-bot/README.md

 # RblXLua Bot

-A feature-rich Discord bot for Lua deobfuscation, obfuscation, ticket management, verification with Cloudflare Turnstile, active checks, auto-delete, and administrative utilities.
+A feature‑rich Discord bot for Lua deobfuscation, obfuscation, ticket management, verification with Cloudflare Turnstile, active checks, auto‑delete, and administrative utilities.

 ---

 ## Features

 - **Lua Deobfuscation** – Fetch code from a link, attachment, or reply and run multi‑layer deobfuscation (Prometheus, WeAreDevs, enhanced fallback).
 Displays preview and optionally sends file.
-- **Lua Obfuscation** – Obfuscate Lua source code with a stable Prometheus-style single-base64 chunk.
+- **Lua Obfuscation** – Obfuscate Lua source code with a stable Prometheus‑style single‑base64 chunk.
 - **Ticket System** – Persistent ticket panels with custom roles, claim functionality, and closing.
-- **Verification System** – Restrict server access until users verify via a button.
+- **Verification System** – Restrict server access until users verify via a link button.
 Supports optional countdown deadline.
-Also includes a standalone web page with Cloudflare Turnstile (ads verification) that calls the bot's API to assign the Verified role automatically.
+  - A standalone web page with Cloudflare Turnstile (ads verification) calls the bot’s API to assign the Verified role.
+  - Verification records are stored in MongoDB (`verified_users` collection).
+  - If a user loses the Verified role (e.g., manually removed), they can re‑verify through the website – the bot allows it and updates the record.
+  - The website includes a real‑time list of verified users with avatars, display names, and timestamps.
 - **Active Checker** – Periodically ping @everyone in a specified channel to check user activity.
-- **Auto-Delete Messages** – Instantly delete all messages in chosen channels.
+- **Auto‑Delete Messages** – Instantly delete all messages in chosen channels.
 - **Bypass Utility** – Extract keys from obfuscated URLs (Delta‑style).
 - **Slash & Prefix Commands** – Modern slash commands and traditional prefix commands (`.`).
 - **Command Channel Restriction** – Limit commands to a single text channel (with owner bypass).
-- **MongoDB Persistence** – All settings and logs are stored in MongoDB.
+- **MongoDB Persistence** – All settings, logs, tickets, and verification records are stored in MongoDB.
-- **Web Verification** – A clean, branded verification page using Cloudflare Turnstile as an "ad" step.
-Users enter their Discord ID, complete the Turnstile challenge, and get verified instantly in the server.

 ---